 breathing apparatus, generators and smoke ejectors.
 Volunteers have jobs and family

-life to attend to, but, give their nights and weekends to serve the needs of the public.
+life to attend to but give their nights and weekends to serve the needs of the public.
 In addition to the regular meetings, maintenance duties and alarms, many volunteers attend night or weekend training programs at other locations to improve their skills, and/or to meet the required 36 hours.

 All local departments work jointly with the Red Cross to provide for the immediate need of families during and following an emergency.